paulpod/neuromanticsdotnet/source/portfolio/index.md

 * apply & adapt design guidelines and best practice
 * helping build internal design capability
 * prototyping using GOVUK toolkits : NodeJS, SASS, HTML, CSS
-* mentoring and training civil service interaction designers
+* mentoring and training civil servants into interaction designers

 **Things:** I made a DVLA specific style guide and quickstart design kit.
 A large proportion of the work was continuous iteration of prototypes for Vehicle Tax and other services.
 The live service is at [www.gov.uk/vehicle-tax](http://www.gov.uk/vehicle-tax) and handles over 40 million transactions a year.